 While temperature, pH, and several other factors can influence whether and how fast microorganisms will grow, water activity is often the most important factor.
 Water activity may be combined with other preservative factors (hurdles), such as temperature, pH, redox potential, etc., to establish conditions that inhibit microorganisms.
 The water activity level that limits the growth of the vast majority of pathogenic bacteria is 0.90aw (0.70aw for spoilage molds).
 The lower limit for all microorganisms is 0.60aw.

-The following table lists the water activity limits for growth examples of products in those ranges.
+Table 1 lists the water activity limits for growth examples of products in those ranges.

 Table 1.
-Water activity growth limits for many common microorganisms.
+Water activity growth limits for many common microorganisms

 |0.97||Clostridium botulinum E |

 |fresh meat, fruits, |

 vegetables, canned fruit, canned vegetables

 suspensions, topical lotions